louderont/sbd/README.md

 The task highly depends on the chosen train set and on the selected metric and test sets to evaluate the model.

 To cover the scope of cleaned and formal sentence tokenization, the chosen text samples are extracted from novels and articles.
-As the first approach is chosen supervised, the selected train and test sets are extracts from already existing and tagged (sentence tokenized) corpus that are easily accessible usign nltk and provide important volumes of data.
+As the first approach is chosen supervised, the selected train and test sets are extracts from already existing and tagged (sentence tokenized) corpus that are easily accessible using nltk and provide important volumes of data.

 To evaluate the robustness of the model on texts whoose sources are different from the train set's and with different rate of sentence end among full stop punctuations, I choose to use 3 different corpus.